-In a datastore like Scylla, there are many actors competing for disk I/O. Examples of such actors are data writers (in Scylla’s parlance they can be either memtable or commitlog writers), and a disk reader fetching the data to serve a cache miss.
+In a datastore like ScyllaDB, there are many actors competing for disk I/O. Examples of such actors are data writers (in ScyllaDB’s parlance they can be either memtable or commitlog writers), and a disk reader fetching the data to serve a cache miss.
 To illustrate the role that competition plays, if we are just issuing disk I/O without resorting to any fairness or balancing consideration, a reader, for instance, could find itself behind a storm of writes.
 By the time it has the opportunity to run, all that wait would have translated into increased latency for the read.

 If one is using a threaded approach for managing I/O, a thread can be assigned to a different priority group by tools such as